 AT&T, T-Mobile, Verizon, and other major wireless carriers developed SMS short codes as an alternative to regular 10-digit mobile phone numbers.
 Compared to traditional 10-digit phone numbers, SMS short codes are much easier for consumers to read and recall as they are about half the length.

-Dedicated Short Code vs. Shared Short Codes
+Dedicated vs. Shared Short Codes

-To avoid messaging issues between brands and organizations all using the same short code, an SMS software provider will assign a unique SMS keyword to each brand or organization, allowing the software provider to determine which SMS campaign a consumer is trying to interact with.
+An SMS software provider will assign a unique SMS keyword to each brand or organization to avoid messaging issues between brands and organizations using the same shared short code.
+Unique SMS keywords allow the software provider to determine which SMS campaign a consumer is trying to interact with.

 For more information on the difference between dedicated short codes and shared short codes, click here.

-Vanity Short Codes vs. Non-Vanity Short Codes
+Vanity vs. Non-Vanity Short Codes

-Need to Lookup a SMS Short Code Number?
+SMS Short Code Lookup

 The U.S. Short Code Directory was built to allow consumers to lookup any SMS short code number in the United States.
 To start your SMS short code search, click here.